gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 ### So slow, man

-If you happened to download my code and tried to run it, you will see that it is slow — slow to load the calculator and slow to react to key presses.
+If you happened to download my code and tried to run it, you will see that it is slow.
+Slow to load the calculator and slow to react to key presses.

-Who in their right mind would use something like this—something so slow for a simple calculator!
+Who in their right mind would use something like this?
+Something so slow for a simple calculator!

 The code is slow because I really wanted to show how the paradigm works.
 "Can you optimize it?"
 Yes.
 When I was discussing with Claude how to approach this LLM-scaffolding idea, it suggested that the best approach would be hybrid: some interactions in the browser, others on the LLM.
 Check the conversation on the link above.